 According to the World Intellectual Property Office (WIPO), “Intellectual property (IP) refers to creations of the mind, such as inventions, literary and artistic works, designs, and symbols, names and images used in commerce.”
 IP is protected in law by patents, copyright, and trademarks, which enable recognition or financial benefit from creations.
 Unique biological materials and software can also be licensed without formal IP protection (e.g. through Material Transfer Agreements or Open Source Licenses).

-Patent rights may be affected by public disclosure (e.g. written publication or presentation) of the invention, so it is best to involve IPO early in the process.
+Patent rights may be affected by public disclosure (e.g. written publication or presentation), so it is best to involve IPO early.

 Learn more about protecting intellectual property.

-With support from Inventors, IPO specialists evaluate and define the market opportunity for U of T inventions.
+With support from inventors, IPO specialists evaluate and define the market opportunity for U of T inventions.
 This step involves identifying potential customers and competitors, and the key expertise, resources and business networks needed to bring the technology to market.
 During this stage the technology is promoted directly to potential customers, through our website, and other marketing platforms such as In-Part.
 Through this process the optimal path to market is outlined, which may include creating a start-up or licensing to an existing company.

 6. Selecting a Licensee

-If an appropriate and interested company, or companies, are selected as a potential licensee, IPO licensing specialists work to develop the appropriate financial and diligence terms to fully commercialize the technology.
+When appropriate licensees are engaged, IPO licensing specialists work to develop the financial and diligence terms to fully commercialize the technology.
 Licensees, if appropriate, will be asked to follow global access principles and startup venture licensing guidelines.

 IPO works with the licensee to negotiate and execute an option, license, or assignment agreement.
-These agreements give the licensee(s) rights to a technology in return for financial benefits.
+These agreements give the licensee(s) rights to a technology in return for commercially reasonable financial benefits.

 The licensee continues the advancement of the technology and makes other business investments to develop the product or service.
 This step may entail further development, regulatory approvals, sales and marketing support, training, and other activities.